 - Pain Management Modalities: We may use heat, cold, and ultrasound therapies to help manage inflammation and ease discomfort, depending on your specific needs.

-In Shrewsbury, MO, our committed physical therapists support you throughout your TMJ therapy journey, providing tailored care and exercises suited to your symptoms.
+Our dedicated team on Shrewsbury, MO physical therapists will be by your side every step of the way in your TMJ therapy, offering personalized care and exercises that fit your symptoms.
 With personalized exercises and hands-on methods, we support your journey to a more comfortable, TMJ pain-free life.

 Benefits of Physical Therapy for Shrewsbury, MO TMJ Dysfunction Patients

 Physical therapy provides an effective, non-invasive way to address the root issues of TMJ pain and dysfunction in TMD cases.
-Through our specialized TMD therapy approach, Shrewsbury, MO patients can experience lasting relief, thanks to our focus on managing symptoms and enhancing function.
+In Shrewsbury, MO, our tailored TMD therapy approach aids patients in achieving lasting relief by focusing on symptom control and improved function.
 Below are several important benefits of TMJ-focused physical therapy:

 - Improved Jaw Mobility: Limited movement is a common challenge with TMD.
 By incorporating targeted exercises and stretching, we help increase range of motion, allowing for smoother and more comfortable jaw function.